Clastify logo

 Nuclides and isotope notation

 An isotope is one of two or more atoms of the same element with the same proton number but different neutron numbers.
-Isotopes therefore have the same chemical behaviour, since chemistry depends mainly on electron arrangement, but their nuclear stability can be very different.
+Isotopes therefore have the same chemical behaviour, because chemistry is governed mainly by electron arrangement, but their nuclear stability can be very different.

-Take carbon-12, carbon-13 and carbon-14.
-They all have (Z=6).
+Carbon-12, carbon-13 and carbon-14, for example, all have Z=6Z=6.
 Their neutron numbers are 6, 7 and 8 respectively.
 Carbon-12 and carbon-13 are stable; carbon-14 is radioactive.
-The key point: isotopes are not automatically radioactive, and “isotope” is not a synonym for “unstable nucleus”.
+Keep this distinction clear: isotopes are not automatically radioactive, and “isotope” is not a synonym for “unstable nucleus”.

 Binding energy

 Nuclear binding energy is the energy needed to split a nucleus completely into its separate protons and neutrons.
-When nucleons come together to form a nucleus, energy is released.
-To pull that nucleus apart again, you have to supply the same amount of energy.
+When nucleons join to make a nucleus, energy is released.
+To separate that nucleus again, the same amount of energy has to be supplied.

-A simple example is deuterium: one proton and one neutron joined as a bound nucleus.
-The bound deuterium nucleus has less mass than the separate proton and neutron, since energy has been released as the bound state forms.
+Take deuterium as a simple model: one proton and one neutron make a bound nucleus.
+A bound deuterium nucleus has less mass than the proton and neutron on their own, because energy is released when the bound state forms.

 Image